‘DWTS’ Host Tyra Banks Allegedly Wants Over $300,000 Per Episode For Season 30

-Tyra Banks could allegedly be in for a big pay day if she returns to Dancing with the Stars for Season 30 next year.
-According to a source, after seeing a bump in ratings for her first round as host, Tyra reportedly believes she should get more than ABC paid Tom Bergeron and Erin Andrews combined to host again.
+Tyra Banks could reportedly be in for a big pay day if she returns to Dancing with the Stars for Season 30 next year.
+According to a source, after seeing a bump in ratings for her first round as host, Tyra believes she should get more than ABC paid Tom Bergeron and Erin Andrews combined.

 That’s according to an OK!
 Magazine insider.
-They claimed that the star (who is also an Executive Producer on the series) could be looking to get more than $300,000 per episode after Tom and Erin are said to have received around $150,000 each.
+They claimed that the star (who is also an executive producer on the series) could be looking to get more than $300,000 per episode after Tom and Erin were said to have received around $150,000 each.

 The source alleged that “Tyra’s main focus right now is negotiating another season of hosting” and claimed that it “isn’t going to come cheap” for executives.

 “Tyra can make the argument that she is doing the work that previously took two hosts.
 So, combine what they paid Tom and Erin together, then add in a little for her huge ratings success, and we have a deal.
-Tyra is worth it,” a source said.
+Tyra is worth it,” the insider said.

 They added that she “knows her worth” and took “a franchise that was a little past its prime and made it into the show everyone is talking about.”